temianibaba/tech258_azure/monitoring_scaling/readme.md

 ![alt text](images/image7.png)
 ### Make the scale set available in all zones
 ![alt text](images/image8.png)
+- Manual scaling can be used when you KNOW there will be a higher usage
 ### Make all instances uniform and start configuring the custom autoscale
 ![alt text](images/image9.png)
 ![alt text](images/image10.png)